The Impulse heralds in a new genre of motorcycle on Indian roads.

 It took a very long time coming and now that it’s here, I am going to have my fun – my long overdue fun.
 India’s first dual-purpose motorcycle had been presented in a nice little package.
 A good presentation, as they say, is half the battle won.

-There have been a whole lot of motorcycle enthusiasts who have been demanding an off-roader for a long time now, and Hero MotoCorp have bravely taken the plunge.
+There have been a whole lot of motorcycle enthusiasts who have been demanding an off-roader for a long time now, and Hero MotoCorp has bravely taken the plunge.
 The Hero Impulse 150 is the first motorcycle in the off-roader / dual-purpose genre and I am sure the floodgates will open very shortly.
 So it was impossible for us to not wait for this machine to do our Hero Impulse and to figure out if delivers as much as it promises.

 The Hero Impulse 150 comes as a refreshing change from the run-of-the-mill commuter and street bikes that crowd Indian streets.
-The sleek and tall dirt-bike design does grab a whole lot of eyeballs.
-Long travel suspension, mono-shock, an off-roading seat that climbs up to half the tank, tank fairings, a straighter handlebar, digital speedo, clear-lens headlamp, high front mudguard, chunky on / off-road tyres with 19-inch in front and a 17-inch at the rear, shiny black rims with chrome spokes, and a motocross style exhaust that peeks out from the right end of the seat all add up to the presence.
+The sleek and tall dirt bike design does grab a whole lot of eyeballs.
+Long travel suspension, mono-shock, an off-roading seat that climbs up to half the tank, tank fairings, a straighter handlebar, digital speedo, clear-lens headlamp, high front mudguard, chunky on / off-road tyres with 19-inch in front and a 17-inch at the rear, shiny black rims with chrome spokes, and a motocross-style exhaust that peeks out from the right end of the seat all add up to the presence.

 As I swing a leg over the seat for our Hero Impulse, I feel the difference in the stance.
 It is a high bike but does not put undue stress on the riders to plant their feet on the ground.
 The high sitting stance is a boon in our congested roads and I could see over the car in front of me, and the sleek body allows it to flick through heavy traffic.